 With its mission of developing conflict resolution as both a value and a practice in students' professional lives, communities, and the world, The Hugh L. Carey Center for Dispute Resolution at St. John's School of Law offers courses, conferences, clinics and co-curricular activities that make the Law School a leader in the growing field of alternative dispute resolution.
 The Center is named in honor of Hugh L. Carey '51, who served in the U.S. House of Representatives and as the 51st Governor of New York, was a master of the better win.
 The Governor is known for helping to save New York City from bankruptcy during the fiscal crisis of the 1970s.

 We encourage you to explore our site to see the many ways we promote conflict resolution as a value and as a practice.
-You can also read the Center's 2017 newsletter, 2018 newsletter, or 2019 newsletter and contact us directly by email or by connecting with us on Facebook.
+You can also read the Center's 2017 newsletter, 2018 newsletter, 2019 newsletter or 2020 newsletter.
+Connect with us on Facebook.
 Please email Professor Greenberg at [email protected] with your questions.